 Today, the most common type of tablet is the slate style, like Apple's iPad, Microsoft's Surface or Amazon's Kindle Fire.
 External keyboards are available for most slate-style tablets, and some keyboards also function as docking stations for the devices.

-- A convertible tablet typically has a display that rotates 180 degrees and can be folded to close, screen up, over the integrated keyboard.
+- Convertible tablets.
+These typically have a display that rotates 180 degrees and can be folded to close, screen up, over an integrated hardware keyboard.
 Convertible models may allow user input through a variety of methods in addition to the hardware keyboard, including natural handwriting with a stylus or digital pen and typing through a screen-based software keyboard.

-- A hybrid tablet, sometimes referred to as a convertible or hybrid notebook, is like a regular notebook but with a removable display that functions independently as a slate.
+- Hybrid tablets.
+Sometimes referred to as convertible or hybrid notebooks, a hybrid is like a regular notebook, but has a removable display that functions independently as a slate.

-- A rugged tablet is a slate-like model that is designed to withstand rough handling and extreme conditions.
-Rugged tablets are usually encased in a protective shell and have shock-protected hard drives.
+- Rugged tablets.
+A slate-like model that is designed to withstand rough handling and extreme conditions.
+Rugged tablets are usually encased in a thick protective shell and have shock-protected hard drives.

 Tablet PC operating systems and features

 Consumers and businesses have a range of tablet devices and operating systems from which to choose.
 Collectively, tablets have made numerous technological advances and gained increasing popularity in enterprise BYOD environments.

 Microsoft's Surface and Surface Pro tablet PCs are configured for a 64-bit Windows operating system.
 The Surface Pro 4 has a 12.3-inch screen and includes a stylus for drawing and writing on the touchscreen.
 Google's Android is the best-selling tablet OS; the 6.0 Marshmallow version is featured on such devices as the Lenovo Pro 12 tablet, and 5.1 Lollipop is included in the Samsung's Galaxy Tab E tablet PC.